Android-for-Python/Camera4Kivy/README.md

 from camera4kivy import Preview
 ```

 Camera4Kivy consists of a `Preview` widget with an api to connect it to the physical camera unit.
-The Preview has optional layout properties, for example:
+The Preview widget layout is [configured](https://github.com/Android-for-Python/Camera4Kivy#preview-widget-properties) with Kivy properties, the camera and image analysis behavior are configured with an [api](https://github.com/Android-for-Python/Camera4Kivy#preview-widget-api).
+For example:

 In .kv
 ```